TheOddler/prediction-chess-physical/README.md

 Since there is no piece for white to attack, white can only move forward, and not diagonally.

+# House rules

+The following are some good defaults for some common rules.
+Consider these house rules, and you can change them if you want, but let players know beforehand.

 ## Castling

 Castling is not allowed.